jonnonz1/nz-statute-book/acts/public/2019/legislation-act-2019.md

 ### 25 Date on which Acts commence
 (1) An Act or a part of an Act comes into force on the date stated or provided for in the Act.
 (2) If an Act does not state or provide for a commencement date for the Act or part, the Act or part comes into force on the day after Royal assent.
-(3) However, an Act’s Title and commencement sections, and any section identifying the principal legislation amended, come into force on Royal assent (and no reference in the commencement section includes them).
+(3) However, an Act’s Title and commencement sections, and any principal legislation provision, come into force on Royal assent (and no reference in the commencement section includes them).
+(4) In subsection (3), principal legislation provision means a section or part of a section that identifies legislation being amended.

 ### 26 Date on which secondary legislation commences
 (1) Secondary legislation or a part of any secondary legislation comes into force on the date stated or provided for in the legislation.